 Previous GeneCards Identifiers for STARD4 Gene

 Cholesterol homeostasis is regulated, at least in part, by sterol regulatory element (SRE)-binding proteins (e.g., SREBP1; MIM 184756) and by liver X receptors (e.g., LXRA; MIM 602423).
 Upon sterol depletion, LXRs are inactive and SREBPs are cleaved, after which they bind promoter SREs and activate genes involved in cholesterol biosynthesis and uptake.
 Sterol transport is mediated by vesicles or by soluble protein carriers, such as steroidogenic acute regulatory protein (STAR; MIM 600617).
 STAR is homologous to a family of proteins containing a 200- to 210-amino acid STAR-related lipid transfer (START) domain, including STARD4 (Soccio et al., 2002 [PubMed 12011452]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for STARD4 Gene

 STARD4 (StAR Related Lipid Transfer Domain Containing 4) is a Protein Coding gene.
-Among its related pathways are Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF) and Metabolism of steroid hormones.
+Among its related pathways are Metabolism of steroid hormones and Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF).
 GO annotations related to this gene include lipid binding.
-An important paralog of this gene is STARD6.
+An important paralog of this gene is STARD5.